JesperBrink/Pron-Lang/README.md

 The Pron interpreter is written in The Go Programming Language.
 Therefore you will have to install Go before you can run Pron. **[Install Go](https://golang.org/dl/)**

 ### Running Pron
-You can download the executable file from the main package in the project called 'pron'.
+You can download the executable file called 'pron' from the project by downloading the 'pron.zip'.
 You can then write the following in your terminal:
 ```text
 $ ./pron
 ```